Pink Cashmere

-"Pink Cashmere" is a song by American musician Prince, released as a single from his 1993 compilations, The Hits 2 and The Hits/The B-Sides.
+"Pink Cashmere" is a song by American musician Prince, released as a single from his 1993 compilations, The Hits 1 and The Hits/The B-Sides.
+The song peaked at number 50 on the US Billboard Hot 100, number 14 on the Billboard R&B chart, number 30 on the Billboard Top 40 Mainstream, and number 10 on the Billboard Rhythmic Top 40.

 In the US, the B-side was the 1978 track, "Soft and Wet", while Germany backed the song with the William Orbit remix of "The Future", originally issued as a single in 1990.
 In addition, Germany issued a 12" single and CD single for "Pink Cashmere".
 Both had the 1988 song "Glam Slam" as a B-side, and both contained two mixes of "Pink Cashmere", a vocal version and a guitar version.
 The 12" had "The Future" remix, but the CD replaced it with the 1985 song "Paisley Park".

 Critical reception

-Larry Flick from Billboard wrote, "Track is a complex puzzle of thrilling moments, starting with layers of falsetto crooning over a spare, midtempo beat.
+Larry Flick from Billboard magazine wrote, "Track is a complex puzzle of thrilling moments, starting with layers of falsetto crooning over a spare, midtempo beat.
 The arrangement blossoms with an infectious chorus that triggers a contrast of quasi-symphonic string passages and nimble, Hendrix-like guitar work."
 Troy J. Augusto from Cashbox named it Pick of the Week, describing it as "a smooth and mellow flight of James Brown-inspired slow burn."
-He added that here, "Prince returns to familiar territory, thematically, crowing about lavishing the day's apple of his eye with all things worldly and luxurious.
+He noted that here, "Prince returns to familiar territory, thematically, crowing about lavishing the day's apple of his eye with all things worldly and luxurious.
 The question is: when can we see one of these strumpets, standing in purple rain, wearing only a raspberry beret and a pink cashmere?
 Better yet, when is this guy going to dust off his trusty guitar and rip it up?"

-John Martinucci from the Gavin Report commented, "The former Prince will make you (pink!?) with envy as he lays down a cool groove that's crafted in the "Purple Rain" style.
-The vocal version is an edit of the album version, an it's chock full of Orchestra-edged texture.
+John Martinucci from the Gavin Report commented, "The former Prince will make you (pink!?) with envy as he lays down a cool groove that's crafted in the 'Purple Rain' style.
+The vocal version is an edit of the album version, and it's chock full of Orchestra-edged texture.
 Yo!
 MTV, how about an Unplugged".
-Another editor, Dave Sholin, stated, "The same haunting appeal of the title song from his hit movie is wrapped around this latest release."
-Alan Jones from Music Week named the song a "standout" from the collection, complimenting it as a "gorgeous" and "rolling falsetto vehicle."
+Another GR editor, Dave Sholin, stated, "The same haunting appeal of the title song from his hit movie is wrapped around this latest release."
+Alan Jones from Music Week named "Pink Cashmere" a "standout" from the collection, complimenting it as a "gorgeous" and "rolling falsetto vehicle."

-Chart performance

-"Pink Cashmere" peaked at number 50 on the US Billboard Hot 100, number 14 on the Billboard R&B chart, number 30 on the Billboard Top 40 Mainstream, and number 10 on the Billboard Rhythmic Top 40.